Python-Practice-Discord/Project-Template/docs/TICKETS.md

 # Working a Ticket
-Members of the Core team, and the Team Lead should "work" each ticket submitted, by applying the proper labels, gathering information, answering questions, and eventually, implementing new features, and eventually, closing the ticket.
+Members of the Core team, and the Team Lead should "work" each ticket submitted, by applying the proper labels, gathering information, answering questions, implementing new features, and eventually, closing the ticket.

 ## Labels